 If the parties access private mediation, they will have to pay the fees of the mediator.
 This amount, the rules and the mediation schedule are set in the mediation protocol signed by the parties and by the mediator at the start of mediation.
-The Ministry of Justice has drawn up a list of mediators that the parties may consult in order to choose a private mediator.
-This can be found at
+The Ministry of Justice draws up a list of mediators that the parties may consult in order to choose a private mediator.
+You can find this list here.

 Public mediation sessions can take place at the premises of the Directorate-General for Justice Policy, or at premises made available in the municipality where the parties reside.

 In public mediation, the parties can choose a mediator from a list of selected public mediators.
 The list of public mediators can be found on the website referred to above.

 If the parties do not choose a mediator, the alternative dispute resolution office of the Directorate-General for Justice Policy indicates one of the mediators from the list of public mediators, in sequential order and taking into account proximity to the parties’ area of residence.
 As a rule, this appointment is made electronically.

 Note: The activity of the Family Mediation System (SMF) is governed by Ministerial Implementing Order No 13/2018 of 22 October 2018.

 Legal aid (Law No 34/2004 of 29 July 2004 — Access to Law and to the Courts)